DeviantEng/addmovie/README.md

 #### How do I use this?

-It's not difficult.
-Just clone the repo to a directory, setup a basic web server with PHP (I prefer nginx and php-fpm), and off you go.
+Clone the repo to a directory, setup a basic web server with PHP (I prefer nginx and php-fpm), set a few variables in config.php (`couchpotato_url` and `couchpotato_api`) and off you go.
 For some security, please use basic auth with your web server.

 #### How does this work?